BZoennchen/Pages/_posts/2023-11-19-laws-of-form.md

 but what does this mean?
 The system is not a number but a process, a generator that generates itself.
 $i$ alternates between 1 and -1.
 Interestingly, this is precisely how we use the equal sign in most programming languages.
-Writing $i = i / -1$ in a programming language means
+Writing ``i = i / -1`` in a programming language means

 \begin{equation}
-i \leftarrow i / -1.
+i \leftarrow \frac{i}{-1}.
 \end{equation}

-The next step is to introduce such a re-entry into logic?
+The next step is to introduce such a re-entry into logic.
-Similar to the imaginary number $i$, Spencer-Brown gives us the following fundamental paradox (The Re-Entry of the Mark):
+Similar to the imaginary number $i$, Spencer-Brown gives us the following fundamental paradox (*The Re-Entry of the Mark*):

 <br>
 <div><img style="height:30px;display:block; margin-left:auto; margin-right:auto; " src="{% link /assets/images/laws-of-form/j.png %}" alt="Imaginary truth value."></div>
 <br>

-The solution is an alternation between a marked and an unmarked state---between true and false.
+The solution is an alternation between a marked and unmarked state---between true and false.
 A state that might seem contradictory in space, makes sense if it is observed in time and space.
 Again, time resolves the paradox.
 To highlight the re-entry, Spencer-Brown also uses the following notation: